AdelFattakhova/threadier/README.md

   sleep: 20,
 });
 ```
-`block: number` – (default is 10) time during which scheduler blocks the main thread, in milliseconds
+`block: number` – (default is 10) ms, time during which scheduler blocks the main thread

-`sleep: number` – (default is 10) time during which scheduler pauses its cycle, in milliseconds
+`sleep: number` – (default is 10) ms, time during which scheduler pauses its cycle

 Scheduler instance offers methods to add tasks and cancel the existing ones: